Barolo: The "crus" of Barolo

 Led by prominent wine critic Luigi Veronelli, there was a push to have the vineyards of Barolo classified according to the quality of their produce.
 Winemaker Renato Ratti conducted an extensive study of the soils, geography and produce of vineyards throughout the area and mapped out individual plots based on their quality potential.
 The "Ratti Map" is still widely used by producers and negociants today.
 While there is no official designation of cru vineyard in the Barolo zone, both oral tradition and the history of high prices paid by negociants have elevated some vineyards to "cru" status in Barolo.
 In the commune of Barolo, the Cannubi and Sarmassa are considered "cru" class as well as the Brunate vineyard shared with the commune of La Morra.
-Also in La Morra is the highly esteemed Cerequio and Rocche vineyards.
-In Castiglione Falletto is the Monprivato and Villero vineyards.
+Also in La Morra are the highly esteemed Cerequio and Rocche vineyards.
+In Castiglione Falletto are the Monprivato and Villero vineyards.
 The commune of Serralunga d'Alba is home to the esteemed vineyards of Lazzarito and Vigna Rionda while the commune of Monforte d'Alba is home to the Bussia, Ginestra and Santo Stefano di Perno vineyards.

 Below is a list of some the traditional "crus" of Barolo (divided by commune):

 In 2010 the Barolo Consorzio introduced the Menzioni Geografiche Aggiuntive (additional geographic mentions) also known as MGA or subzones, after the Barbaresco Consorzio introduced them in 2007.
 181 MGA were officially delimited, of which 170 were vineyard areas and 11 were village designations.
 Following the introductions of MGA for Barolo (and Barbaresco) the term Vigna (Italian for vineyard) can be used on labels after its respective MGA and only if the vineyard is within one of the approved official geographic mentions.